SEMICeu/SDK-Solid/README.md

 New functions can be added in the functions folder and declared in the main.ts file

-The demo is a React application that reuses the SDK.
+The demo is a React application that reuses the SDK built in Typescript and compiled in Javascript.

 ## Getting started
 Start by installing the SDK as a dependency of your project.